CivML-PolyMtl/cutagi-doc/guide/quick-tutorial.md

 ## Results

-Since we have created a vizualization object that we passed to the regression class, at the end of the execution we will be able to see the results of the prediction.
-The black line is the true function, the red line is the predicted function and the red zone is the confidence intervals.
+Since we have created a vizualization object that we passed to the regression class, at the end of the execution we plot the results of the predictions.
+The black line is the true function, the red line is the predicted expected values and the red region is the confidence interval.

 ![1D toy regression problem](../images/1D_toy_regression.png)